aena800/Video-Conference-Captioning-With-Whisper/README.md

 - [ ] **Components Upgrading**: Upgrading to jitsi-sdk instead of the demo version
 - [ ] **Jitsi Mic x Web Recorder**: Removing the independency

-This report encapsulates the primary achievements and outlines the framework of the application, setting a solid foundation for further enhancements and refinements.